Harshal7797/Java-Applications/README.md

 ##### rootPath
 Root directory path that need searching for your desired keyword.
 ##### outFile
-The output from the result is directed to the file name of your choice and location.
+The output from the result is directed to the file name of your choice and location instead of displaying on terminal.

   - explain arguments and behaviour